-CITY OF STREATOR DOWNTOWN BUILDING FAÇADE RENOVATION AND REPLACEMENT, GRANT AND LOAN PROGRAM
+CITY OF STREATOR BUILDING FAÇADE RENOVATION AND REPLACEMENT, GRANT AND LOAN PROGRAM

-- 1. POLICY AND PURPOSE: It is the policy of the city of Streator to encourage downtown business and building owners to undertake structure façade improvements in a manner that is both sensitive to the city's history and likely to add vitality to the central business district.
-The city believes that by enhancing the appearance of the downtown, it improves the community as a whole. - 2.
-PROGRAM OBJECTIVES: The partial public funding of building façade renovations and replacements under this program have the following objectives: a) Renovate, replace or rehabilitate commercial properties so as to prevent or eliminate deteriorating conditions; b) Attract and retain businesses in the downtown and thereby retain and add job opportunities to the city; c) Make physical improvements to downtown buildings that retain the district's heritage and historic appearance that might otherwise not made without the assistance and intervention of the city; and, d) Use the city's history as a strategy for drawing more economic activity downtown. - 3.
-PROJECT AND APPLICANT ELIGIBILITY: The Streator Downtown Façade Renovation and Replacement Program applies only to exterior facades adjoining or facing a city street in the downtown area (see Exhibit A).
-It includes masonry work and repair (including tuck pointing), windows and canopies, cornices and trim, doors and eligible signage, painting and replacement of a building's original decorative materials, and permanent exterior lighting.
-To be eligible for funding, projects may not commence until they are approved by the city, and shall be completed within eighteen (18) months from the date of issuance by the city of a building permit (issued after approval of funding).
+- 1. POLICY AND PURPOSE: It is the policy of the city of Streator to encourage business and building owners to undertake structure façade improvements in a manner that is both sensitive to the city's history and likely to add vitality to the business districts of the City.
+The city believes that by enhancing the appearance of the city's business corridors, it improves the community as a whole. - 2.
+PROGRAM OBJECTIVES: The partial public funding of building façade renovations and replacements under this program have the following objectives: a) Renovate, replace or rehabilitate commercial properties so as to prevent or eliminate deteriorating conditions; b) Attract and retain businesses and thereby retain and add job opportunities to the city; c) Make physical improvements to downtown buildings that retain the district's heritage and historic appearance that might otherwise not made without the assistance and intervention of the city; d) Make physical improvements to commercial buildings within the City's TIF areas that might otherwise not made without the assistance and intervention of the city; and, e) Use the city's history as a strategy for drawing more economic activity downtown. - 3.
+PROJECT AND APPLICANT ELIGIBILITY: The Streator Façade Renovation and Replacement Program applies only to exterior facades adjoining or facing a city street in the program area (see Exhibit A).
+It includes masonry work and repair (including tuck pointing), windows and canopies, cornices and trim, doors and eligible signage, painting and replacement of a building's original decorative materials within the downtown area, modern upgrading of a building's decorative materials and façade outside of the downtown area and permanent exterior lighting.
+To be eligible for funding, projects may not commence until they are approved by the city, and shall be completed within twelve (12) months from the date of issuance by the city of a building permit (issued after approval of funding).
 Additionally, Program Applications may not be accepted if the property is: - a.
 Already receiving economic development incentives from the City of Streator, or - b.
 An Applicant has already applied for a grant for the property in the current fiscal year due to the fact that an Applicant may apply for and be awarded a maximum of only one (1) application per property "PIN" or real estate tax identification number per City's fiscal year.

 The city council may grant time extensions where warranted, but projects not completed within the allocated time will not receive funding.
 Projects must comply with all applicable city building, zoning and restoration requirements.
 Funds are awarded for building repair and facade renovation projects for TIF eligible project costs (pursuant to 65 ILCS 5/11 - 74.4 et. seq. as amended), subject to the availability of funds and the approval of the City of Streator.
-Availability of funds is subject to City general revenue and TIF fund budget limits for projects that are eligible for TIF funding within the established TIF II area and those not inside the TIF area but still within the downtown area (Exhibit A).
+Availability of funds is subject to City general revenue and TIF fund budget limits for projects that are eligible for TIF funding within the City's established TIF areas and those not inside the TIF area, but still within the program area (Exhibit A).